 8. Google Keyword Planner

 It feels that the new Planner is much more PPC focussed than the Keyword Tool it superseded, and the suggested keywords are often so broad to be useless.
 However, there are ways to still use the Keyword Planner to get keyword volumes and is a superb place to start.

-Google Analytics remains a popular, and evolving tool, though there is increasing competition from alternatives such as Clicky, Open Web Analytics, WebTrends, Omniture and more.
+Google Analytics 4 is an evolving tool, though there is increasing competition from alternatives such as Clicky, Open Web Analytics, WebTrends, Omniture and more.

 So, that’s it – nine tools you can use for free from Google.
 While Google’s attitude to digital marketers is increasingly questioned, there’s still plenty we can do with these free pieces of kit.

 What are your favourite tools from Google?
 And what interesting uses do you make of them?
 Have we missed out a real gem?
 Let us know in the comments!